POTS and Dysautonomia: Understanding and Managing Your Symptoms

 Pacing

 One of the most important concepts for anyone with POTS.
 Pacing means deliberately managing your activity levels to avoid triggering post-exertional crashes.
-This isn’t about resting more, it’s about distributing activity more intelligently.
+This is not about resting more; it is about distributing activity more intelligently.
 The complete guide to pacing for EDS and chronic pain covers the evidence and practical strategies.
 For POTS, horizontal rest breaks throughout the day (not just at the end) can significantly reduce symptom burden.

 Compression Garments

 Waist-high compression garments (not just below-the-knee stockings) reduce blood pooling by applying external pressure to the legs and abdomen.
 Research suggests abdominal compression is particularly important, as a significant proportion of blood pools in the abdominal veins, not just the legs [1, 9].
-Medical-grade garments (20-30 mmHg or higher) are more effective than standard compression stockings from a chemist.
+Medical-grade garments (20 to 30 mmHg or higher) are more effective than standard compression stockings from a chemist.
+For a deeper look at what the evidence does and does not support for compression in POTS, hypermobility and EDS, see compression garments for hypermobility, EDS and POTS.

 Sleep Positioning

-Sleeping with the head of the bed raised by 10-20 degrees (physically raising the head end, not just using pillows) encourages the kidneys to retain more sodium overnight, which helps maintain plasma volume during the day.
+Sleeping with the head of the bed raised by 10 to 20 degrees (physically raising the head end, not just using pillows) encourages the kidneys to retain more sodium overnight, which helps maintain plasma volume during the day.
 This is called “nocturnal anti-Trendelenburg positioning” in the literature.
-It’s a small change that can have a meaningful cumulative effect.
-Sleep itself is often disrupted in POTS, and sleep in hypermobility is something worth addressing directly.
+It is a small change that can have a meaningful cumulative effect.
+Sleep itself is often disrupted in POTS, and we have covered this in detail in POTS and sleep: why rest does not come easily, alongside the broader picture of sleep in hypermobility.

 Diet Timing and Composition